 By the next day, the bread will have become properly soaked.
 If you have the odd patches that are still white, use some of the extra juice from the berries once you invert the pudding.
 It also helps give it a lovely shine before serving.

-See how to put this dessert together in this short video:
+See how to put this dessert together in the short video

 The result is a deliciously berry-packed slice that’s relatively light.
 This summer pudding is a bit lighter on sugar than many traditional recipes, but it’s still sweet and full of berry goodness.
 It was enjoyed by kids and adults alike in our house.
 Give it a try, and hopefully it will in yours too!